-UMass Dartmouth is a Tier 1 national research university that offers a private college educational experience and public university value.
+UMass Dartmouth is a national research university that offers a private college educational experience—at a public university value.
 The University serves as an intellectual, economic, and cultural catalyst in the region and the world.
 And the entire University of Massachusetts system has a world ranking on The Times of London’s prestigious “World University Rankings” list.

 A number of unique initiatives and facilities enhance your research and educational opportunities at UMass Dartmouth.
 At this time, the University is actively focused on interdisciplinary research activities for the Blue Economy, community resiliency, and homeland security.

 The School for Marine Science and Technology (SMAST) is located on the water in New Bedford, where scientists do groundbreaking work in areas such as estuary protection and fisheries science, utilizing the living laboratories of Buzzards Bay and the Atlantic Ocean.

-At the Center for Innovation and Entrepreneurship in Fall River’s South Coast Research and Technology Park, faculty and students partner with industry on innovative technology ventures.
+At the Center for Innovation and Entrepreneurship in Fall River’s South Coast Research and Technology Park, faculty and students partner within ther industry for innovative technology ventures.

 The Star Store Arts Campus offers spacious studios and cutting-edge facilities in historic downtown New Bedford, a city often cited as a thriving center for artists.

 The Kaput Center for Research and Innovation in STEM Education brings together scholars who are working to improve math comprehension and instructional approaches.

 The IDEA Studio on campus is a digital fabrication/multimedia space for advanced projects and collaborations across disciplines.

 The University of Massachusetts Dartmouth is also home to the only public law school in the Common-wealth of Massachusetts.
 UMass Law provides students with the intellectual and professional training needed to pursue justice in a variety of settings.
 Internships, practicums, and clinics provide extensive practical experience.
 Students can choose to study full-time day, part-time day, or evenings/weekends to earn the Juris Doctor degree.